wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Units_of_Measure.md

 **Parameters**
 ``string namespaceId``
-THe namspace; either default or diagnostics.
+The namespace; either default or diagnostics.

 `string quantityId`
 The quantity identifier.